Tommy Daly

 Thomas Daly (15 September 1894 – 21 September 1936) was an Irish sportsperson.
 He played hurling at various times with his local clubs Tulla in Clare and Collegians in Dublin.
 Daly also played hurling at inter-county level with both Clare and Dublin between 1917 and 1933.
-The GAA pitch is called Dr Daly Park which is named after him.
+The GAA pitch in his native Tulla is called Dr Daly Park in his honour.

 Biography

 Tommy Daly was born in Tulla, County Clare in 1894.
 He was educated locally and later attended University College Dublin where he studied medicine.
 It was at UCD that Daly first tasted success on the hurling field.
 He was the goalkeeper on the college team that captured the Fitzgibbon Cup title in 1915.
 Daly won a further five Fitzgibbon Cup titles with the college in 1916, 1917, 1923, 1924 and 1927.
 After graduation, he practiced medicine in London and regularly returned home for hurling matches.

 Tommy Daly died in a car accident in Tuamgraney in 1936.